isholajanet/fxpal_task/README.md

 # Sample Application Documentation

 ## Introduction
 This document provides instructions for setting up and running the Application.
-The Sample Application is a basic transaction management system built using Nest.js and MongoDB.
+The Application is a basic transaction management system built using Nest.js, grpc and mongodb.

 ## Prerequisites
 Before starting, ensure you have the following installed on your machine: